fxcollot/openHaloDocumentation/TestingReport/OpenHaloMySQLCompatibilityTestingReport.md

 ## Problematic Queries

-This section documents MySQL features that failed when executed against OpenHalo via the MySQL protocol, and confirms that each feature is officially supported in MySQL 5.7.32 according to the MySQL 5.7 Reference Manual.
+This section documents MySQL features that failed when executed against OpenHalo via the MySQL protocol, and confirms that each feature is officially supported in MySQL 5.7.32 by running the same queries using native MySQL 5.7.32.
+We do this because OpenHalo explicitly targets MySQL 5.7 wire protocol and SQL dialect compatibility; this ensures that any discrepancies observed in this report are due to OpenHalo’s implementation limits rather than missing or deprecated features in older MySQL versions.
+If queries are slightly changed for whatever reason, it will be mentioned under the **MySQL 5.7.32 Queries**, and explained in the **Notes** sections of each problematic query.

 ---